How to create a custom WordPress page template

 Finally, you can also choose which recipe you view on your template to see if it fits them all.
 Use the drop-down menu at the top of the page to toggle between the posts.

 Once you are ready you can check your template out on the front-end.

 And just like that, I have a template for my recipes.
 When I create a brand new recipe it will immediately follow the template structure.

 Start building your own custom WordPress page template today

-Now it’s your turn to see how easy it is to build your own WordPress page template.
-All you need to do is download Toolset and then check out its documentation to see how quickly you can create a template for your posts without coding.
+Now it’s your turn to see how easy it is to build your WordPress page template.
+All you need to do is download Toolset and check out its documentation to see how quickly you can create a template for your posts without coding.